jiajunshen49/jiajunshen49.github.io/_teaching/2016-autumn-teaching-1.md

 location: "Hangzhou, China"
 ---

 This course introduces the preliminaries of cyber-physical systems from the perspective of mathematical formulation, especially with the help of control theory and game theory.
-This course also discusses the application of cyber-physical systems in industry and manufacturing.